drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Other Programs

-Other programs for computer-aided synthetic planning are indicated in the following pages.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/other-programs-db6073f1'><i class='fa fa-play' aria-hidden='true'></i></button>Other programs for computer-aided synthetic planning are indicated in the following pages.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/other_programs1.png){: loading=lazy }
 #### AIPHOS

-AIPHOS (Artificial Intelligence for Planning and Handling Organic Syntheses) was developed in 1988 at Toyohashi in Japan by S.I.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/aiphos-e143cd03'><i class='fa fa-play' aria-hidden='true'></i></button>AIPHOS (Artificial Intelligence for Planning and Handling Organic Syntheses) was developed in 1988 at Toyohashi in Japan by S.I.
 Sasaki and K. Funatsu for the automated development of synthetic routes.
 The program automatically analyses the target compound, selects suitable starting material and reduces strategic sites and their corresponding reaction paths.
 *[nce]: New Chemical Entity: a compound not previously described.